 About Lindsay M. Montgomery

 2017 Comanche New Mexico.
-In Transformation during the Colonial Era: Divergent Histories in the American Southwest, edited by John Douglas and MIchael W. Graves.
-University Press of Colorado, Boulder. (co-authored with Severin Folwes, Jimmy Arterberry, and Heather Atherton).
+In New Mexico and the Pimeria Alta: The Colonial Period in the American Southwest, edited by John Douglas and Michael W. Graves, 157-187.
+Boulder: University Press of Colorado.

 ANTH 385.
 Fight the Power!